On this page

 We encourage organisations that are responsible for systems of national interest to partner with us before an incident occurs.
 Prevention is much better than cure when critical business systems are at stake.
 By having this relationship in place, we can share information efficiently and effectively with businesses to help with prevention and if necessary, mitigation.

 Read more about becoming a partner.

-Timely reporting of cyber incidents to CERT Australia allows us to form a more accurate view of cyber security threats and make sure that businesses receive the right help and advice.
-All information provided to us is held in the strictest confidence.
+Timely reporting of cyber incidents to CERT Australia allows us to form a more accurate view of cyber security threats and make sure you receive the right help and advice.
+All information provided to us is held in the strictest confidence.[c3]

-CERT Australia is part of the Federal Attorney-General’s Department.
+CERT Australia is part of the Australian Government’s Attorney-General’s Department.
 We also work in the Australian Cyber Security Centre, sharing information and working closely with the Australian Security Intelligence Organisation (ASIO), the Australian Federal Police (AFP), the Australian Signals Directorate (ASD) and the Australian Criminal Intelligence Commission (ACIC).
 In addition, we work closely and share information with our international counterparts.

 By using our government, industry and international networks, we provide businesses with the most useful and effective advice possible, as soon as possible.

 If your business has experienced a cyber security incident, this may result in a police investigation.

 Law enforcement cyber crime teams are well aware of, and will attempt to minimise, the potential business impacts a criminal investigation can have on an organisation.
 However, there are likely to be some effects that need to be weighed against business interests.

 This may involve considering whether or not you are prepared to keep the breached system open to preserve evidence, or shut down the system to prevent further intrusion—thereby running the risk of destroying potential evidence.

 If you would like to have a cyber security incident investigated by law enforcement: